Skip to Main Content

 Publications in top journal percentiles can demonstrate the percentage of outputs that have been published in highly regarded journals.
 View the percentage of your publications in top journal percentiles according to three journal metrics.
 The SNIP (Source-Normalized Impact per Paper) or SJR (SCImago Journal Rank) are field-normalised journal metrics and are therefore preferable.

-1. In SciVal, work in the Overview module.
+1. In SciVal, work in the Explore module.

-3. Change the date range to include the period you would like to view.
+3. In the Summary panel on the left, select Publication metrics.
+Adjust the date range to include the publications within those years you wish to view.

 5. Change the metric by which the percentile is defined, if you like.
 For example, to SciMago Journal Ranking (SJR).